-- at least one (1) dose of each rubella and mumps vaccine, and
+- TWO (2) doses of measles vaccine; at least one (1) dose each of rubella and mumps vaccine;

 Students must provide proof of immunization to University Health Services.
 The student should provide either a completed Proof of Immunization Compliance form or a copy of his/her immunization record from a public health clinic, physician’s office, military, or other.